 As cholesterol levels increase, fatty LDL cholesterol builds up in your arteries, increasing your risk of serious heart or circulation problems and stroke.

-Men are more likely to have high cholesterol, although going through the menopause early increases the risk for women.
+Men are more likely to have high cholesterol, although going through menopause early increases the risk for women.

 High cholesterol is usually symptomless but can be diagnosed with a cholesterol test, which is a blood test.

 If you’re over the age of 40 or concerned about your cholesterol levels, ask your GP about cholesterol testing.

 Your GP will discuss your lifestyle, family history and general health, including any heart or circulatory problems.
-If needed, your GP will arrange for you to have a cholesterol test to check cholesterol levels.
+If needed, your GP will arrange for you to have a cholesterol test to check your cholesterol levels.